solidusio/solidus/guides/source/developers/inventory/overview.html.md

 If you manage multiple stock locations and inventory frequently moves between them, you may benefit from the [`solidus_stock_transfers`][solidus-stock-transfers] extension.
-This extension adds a user interface for managing transfers in the `solidus_backend`.
+This extension adds a user interface for managing transfers in the `solidus_admin`.

 [solidus-stock-transfers]: https://github.com/solidusio-contrib/solidus_stock_transfers